Robert Peel: Memory and recognition

-Peel entered politics in 1809 at the age of 21, as MP for the Irish rotten borough of Cashel, Tipperary.
-Peel is also featured on the cover of The Beatles' Sgt.
+Peel was the first British prime minister to have been photographed while in office.
+He is featured on the cover of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album.

-A 2021 study in the Economic Journal found that the repeal of the corn laws adversely affected the welfare of the top 10% of income earners in Britain, whereas the bottom 90% of income earners gained.
+A study in 2021 in The Economic Journal found that the repeal of the corn laws adversely affected the welfare of the top 10 per cent of income-earners in Britain, whereas the bottom 90 per cent of income-earners gained.